LandyOnline - Land Rovers in Africa

 The seal can be tapped into place CAREFULLY while always keeping it parallel with the diff opening, this is done better is you use an old bearing shell or a piece of tubing with a diameter slightly less then the outside of the seal.
 (Slightly like 1 mm or so)

-You can tap the seal all the way home, as it will sit up against a shoulder - do not hit it hard - it should go in reasonably easily with a regular ball-pein hammer.
+You can tap the seal all the way home, as it will sit up against a shoulder - do not hit it hard - it should go in reasonably easily with a regular ball-peen hammer.

-as it goes on ( jack up a wheel to do this) to make sure it does not
+Oil the diff flange inner seal and push it on gently - rotate it a bit as it goes on ( jack up a wheel to do this) to make sure it does not grab and bend the lip.

-Fit the bolt with a bit of locktite and tighten it very tight ( Same
+Fit the bolt with a bit of loctite and tighten it very tight ( Same procedure as for loosening)

 Refit the prop shaft and off you go.

-Depending on the level of the oil in the diff - it may run out when
+Depending on the level of the oil in the diff - it may run out when changing the seal - always check the level after an oil seal change.

-LandyOnline is not linked to and does not claim to represent the Land Rover Company in anyway.
+This website is for fans and enthusiasts of Land Rovers is not linked to and does not claim to represent Jaguar Land Rover in anyway.